mitdbg/palimpzest/README.md

 - `codegen_num_ensemble`: how many parallel code snippets to generate.
 Default to `4`.
 - `codegen_logging`: whether to print codegen information.
 This also changes the code output: for logging purpose, if enabled, all codegen returned terms are labelled as `(code extracted)`.
 Default to `false`.

+### // Development Note

+The current code generation implements a hybrid conversion solution (in `solver/solver.py` as `_makeHybridTypeConversionFn`), which first uses `_makeCodeGenTypeConversionFn` and then falls back to the usual `_makeLLMTypeConversionFn`.

+The `_makeCodeGenTypeConversionFn` invokes the LLM to generate an ensemble of code snippets at once upon receiving the first query.
+Then the generated code snippets will be used for all future query.
+A majority voting is used to decide the ensemble output.

+TODO:
+- [ ] parallelism consistency
+- [ ] extra validation data as an optional user config

 ## Python Demo

 Below are simple instructions to run pz on a test data set of enron emails that is included with the system: